 Each share of ResortQuest common stock will be converted into the right to receive 0.275 shares of Gaylord common stock.
 Each share of ResortQuest common stock will, by virtue of the merger, be canceled and retired and shall cease to exist.
-Holders of shares of ResortQuest common stock will not receive any fractional shares of Gaylord common stock as a result of the merger.
-In lieu of receiving any such fractional shares, after aggregating all fractional shares of Gaylord common stock to which any such holder is entitled, each holder of ResortQuest common stock who would otherwise be entitled to receive a fractional share of Gaylord common stock will receive cash for the fractional interest, which may be taxable to such holder.
+Holders of shares of ResortQuest common stock will not receive any fractional shares of Gaylord common stock to which any such holder is entitled, each holder of ResortQuest common stock who would otherwise be entitled to receive a fractional share of Gaylord common stock will receive cash for the fractional interest, which may be taxable to such holder.
 For an explanation of the tax consequences of the merger, please see the section titled "The Proposed Merger - Material U.S. Federal Income Tax Consequences."
 As soon as practicable after the effective date of the distribution, the exchange agent will aggregate fractional shares of Gaylord common stock into whole shares of Gaylord common stock and sell them in the open market at prevailing market prices and distribute the aggregate proceeds, net of brokerage fees, ratably to holders of ResortQuest common stock otherwise entitled to fractional interests in Gaylord common stock.
 The amount of such payment will depend on the prices at which the aggregated fractional shares of Gaylord common stock are sold by the exchange agent in the open market shortly after the effective date of the merger.